akdombrowski/frontegg-vite-react-ts/README.md

 First, check that everything looks as expected from the step above in the `Configuring Frontegg` section: [*Don't forget to add your `redirect_uri`!*](#dont-forget-to-add-your-redirect-uri)

+### User is not associated with the requested application

+This means the User you tried signing in with belongs to an Account which doesn't have the Application linked.
+In other words, the Application with the corresponding App ID you used for the `Client ID` in the environment variables needs to be assigned to an Account which the User belongs to.
+If you're user does belong to an Account where the Application is linked.
+Find the User and open the context menu (3 dots at the end of the User's row) and click `Edit applications` and assign the corresponding Application.
+This can happen if the Application is assigned to the Account *after* the User was already added there.

 ## Resources

 ### Frontegg